dfinke/PowerShellScottPlot/README.md

 # PowerShell ScottPlot

+Uses Polyglot Interactive Notebooks to demonstrate the capabilities of ScottPlot via PowerShell.

 ## ScottPlot

 Is a free and [open-source plotting library](https://scottplot.net/) for .NET that makes it easy to interactively display large datasets.

 ![Alt text](media/ScottPlot.png)

-## This repository

-Uses Polyglot Interactive Notebooks to demonstrate the capabilities of ScottPlot.

 ## How to run